 Is it difficult for you to make a great salad part of your daily diet?
 Want to make it easier?
 If so, take the time to prepare a variety of cultured and marinated vegetables ahead.
 All you will have to do then to make an excellent salad is to prepare a bed of lettuce and/or other leafy greens.
 Toss the greens with some good quality extra-virgin olive oil and top with whatever combination of prepared veggies you have in the fridge.
 Marinated veggies will keep in the fridge for at least a week and cultured veggies for a month or more, so it’s well worth it.

 The carrot recipe below was inspired by Sally Fallon’s “ginger carrots” in Nourishing Traditions.
 I changed it mainly with the addition of lemon juice.
 I’ve made it without the ginger and instead used fresh chives and it was equally good.
+Also, daikon radish is an option in this recipe.
 And don’t forget the cultured cabbage (sauerkraut)–I always have some red cabbage sauerkraut in the fridge (see the recipe here).
 I’ve also posted a zucchini relish that is cultured.
 Remember that the cultured veggies are usually salty so that you likely won’t need to add salt to your salad.

 I am including a few other ideas below in the way of marinated vegetables.
 Marinating is quicker (fermenting takes a few days) because it does not involve fermentation by lactic acid-producing microorganisms.
 I like having the red onions and the daikon radish available.
 Be sure to spoon some of the vinegar onto your salad with the veggies–the flavor is a nice variation.
 Don’t forget to keep olives in stock too as they are another great addition to this type of salad.
 Check out the marinated cauliflower recipe I posted previously.